Documentation · Reference

 - Grace score/Heart/TIMI scores

-- Medications: anti platelets, anticoagulation, beta blocker, ACEi, statins, etc.
+- Medications: antiplatelets, anticoagulation, beta blocker, ACEi, statins, etc.

-- Consults: if seen by cardiology or respiratory and any plans of CAG, PCI, etc.
+- Consults: if seen by cardiology or respiratory, and any plans of CAG, PCI, etc.

-II.
 Heart failure exacerbation

 - History: onset and progression, SOB on exertion and rest, PND, cough, LL edema, chest pain, palpitations, etc.